 (A choice fund is nominated by your employee in accordance with the requirement that they are provided with a standard choice form within 28 days of commencement.
 The default superannuation fund is included in the standard choice form, and is where SGC contributions are paid if the employee doesn’t make a choice)。

 SBSCH managed by the Tax Office

-With effect April 2014 the administration of the Small Business Superannuation Clearing House has been transferred to the Australian Taxation Office and integrated with ATO online services from 26 February 2018.
+From April 2014 the administration of the Small Business Superannuation Clearing House has been carried out by the Australian Taxation Office and was integrated with ATO online services from 26 February 2018.

 - Small Business Superannuation Clearing House – registration and other information

 This page was last modified 2020-06-02